razanismai1/closer-app/README.md

+# Thinking of You Web App

+A simple web application that allows paired users to express and track how often they think about each other.

+## Setup

+1. Clone this repository
+2. Configure Firebase:
+   - Create a new Firebase project
+   - Copy your Firebase config to `js/firebase.js`
+   - Enable Authentication and Realtime Database
+3. Open `index.html` in your browser or set up a local server

+## Project Structure

 # Thinking of You - Web App

 A simple and fun web app that lets users in a pair track how often they think about each other.
 Each time a user clicks the "Thinking of You" button, the counter for their partner increases.
 The app provides a dashboard to display the stats in a meaningful way.